• Skip to primary navigation

 Benefits/Drawbacks:

 The spin cycle at the end of a wash is designed to remove as much moisture as possible from your clothes.
-However, this cycle can potentially cause damage your clothes by stretching them out.
+However, this cycle can potentially damage your clothes by stretching them out.
 Being able to reduce the spin time may preserve your clothing.

 Temperature